learn-academy-2024-alpha/rails-full-stack-sarah-full-stack/README.md

 ### New

-- controller
+- controller - active record connection to the herb model
-- route
-- view
+- route - get request, added alias, reorder the routes because new is more specific than show
+- view - form_with helper to create a form with text input and radio buttons
+- link from index to new
+- link from new to index

 ### Create